Ningsang-Jabegu/TRA-1-OCS-online-birth-registration-system-BackEnd/README.md

 - **User Authentication:** During login, users provide their email and password.
 The backend verifies these credentials, determines the user's name and access privileges, and returns the appropriate components the user is authorized to access.

 - **User Roles:** The OBRS (Online Birth Registration System) recognizes three roles: `Citizen`, `Guest`, and `Administrator`, each with distinct access privileges:

   - `Citizen`: Can register births and download certificates.
   - `Guest` (Foreigner): Can view public information and, if needed, request a birth certificate.
   - `Administrator`: Has access to manage system records according to organizational permissions.
 Note: Administrators may have varying levels of access control.

+- **Rate Limiter Middleware:** To prevent abuse and ensure fair access, the server monitors requests to `/api/register` and `/api/login` from the same IP address and device.
+If more than 15 attempts are made within a 15-minute window, the service is temporarily blocked for that user, helping to protect against DDoS attacks and maintain system availability for others.

 - **Birth Registration:** `Citizens` can register births directly, while `Guests` require special permission to register a child's birth. `Administrators` with the appropriate privileges can `REVIEW`, `MODIFY`, `REJECT`, `HOLD`, or `APPROVE` birth registrations based on organizational criteria and the information submitted by the user through the website.